 All cases are different and unique.
 However, it can be challenging to get insurance companies to take whiplash injuries or any soft tissue injuries seriously.
 Nationally, the average settlement for whiplash injuries is $10,000 to $20,000.
 However, more serious and long-lasting instances have settled for six figures.
 People who suffer whiplash often sustain other injuries such as herniated disks or traumatic brain injuries that can be linked to whiplash.

 It’s important to hire a Maryland car accident lawyer with a long background in neck injury cases to make as strong a case as possible on your behalf.
-Your attorney should be able to emphasize the seriousness of your injuries and the pain you suffered to the insurance company and a judge and jury if necessary.
+Your Maryland personal injury attorney should be able to emphasize the seriousness of your injuries and the pain you suffered to the insurance company and a judge and jury if necessary.

 Hire Our Experienced Maryland Whiplash Injury Lawyer Today